 DUBROVNIK TO KOTOR, MONTENEGRO

 The most popular day tours from Dubrovnik are trips to Montenegro; and the top destinations in Montenegro are the towns of Kotor, Budva and Perast.
-The country sits just south of Croatia and features a devastatingly beautiful coastline.
+Montenegro is located just south of Croatia and also features an extremely beautiful coastline.

 How Far is Montenegro from Dubrovnik?